MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 This article is intended for Microsoft 365 administrators who are responsible for configuring, running, and monitoring the Jira Data Center Microsoft Graph connector.
 It supplements the general instructions provided in [Set up Microsoft Graph connectors in the Microsoft 365 admin center](/microsoftsearch/configure-connector).

->[!NOTE]
->The Jira Data Center connector is in public preview.
-If you wish to get access to try it, you need to enable [Targeted Release](/microsoft-365/admin/manage/release-options-in-office-365?view=o365-worldwide#set-up-the-release-option-in-the-admin-center) ring for your Admin account.

 ## Capabilities

 Enhanced Copilot Capabilities: Users can ask natural language questions about Jira issues and project data in Microsoft 365 Copilot.
 For example: